silbinarywolf/zig-android-sdk/examples/minimal/README.md

 # Minimal Example

-A very quick copy and paste of the minimal example from the original ZigAndroidTemplate repository.
+As of 2024-09-19, this is a thrown together, very quick copy-paste of the minimal example from the original [ZigAndroidTemplate](https://github.com/ikskuh/ZigAndroidTemplate/blob/master/examples/minimal/main.zig) repository.

 ### Build and install to test one target against a local emulator